halfer/proximate-requester/README.md

 entries, converting between raw responses and cache entries.
 * An instance (or a child of) `Proximate\Proxy` to do the listening

+Optionally you can add:

+* A PSR-3 compatible logger

 Customising request matching
 ---